 The Yoneda lemma, according to Ravil Vakil in Foundations of Algebraic Geometry, is an "important exercise you should do once in your life."
-This fundamental result is often said to be difficult to conceptualize.
-In this post, we present a variant of the usual proof and explain in a plain manner the idea behind the lemma.
+In this post, we give a slight variant of the usual proof and explain the idea behind the lemma.

 Presheaves

 In category theory, a presheaf is a mild generalization of the usual geometric notion of a presheaf.
 Instead of attaching data to each open set of a topological space, we attach data to each object in a category.
-More precisely, let C be a small category.
-A presheaf on C is a functor F:Cop→Set.
-We denote the category of presheaves on C, with morphisms being natural transformations of functors, by PSh(C).
+More precisely, a presheaf on a category C is a functor F:Cop→Set.
+Morphisms between presheaves are defined to be natural transformations of these functors.
+Together, these form the category of presheaves on C, denoted by PSh(C).

 Representable Presheaves

-Let F∈PSh(C) be a presheaf and U∈F be an object.
-Given a section s∈F(U), we may ask what the minimal subpresheaf of F containing s is.
+Let F∈PSh(C) be a presheaf and U∈F. Given a section s∈F(U), what is the minimal subpresheaf containing s?
 To construct this, we intuitively must "throw away" or "cut out" all sections of F which don't fit inside s.

 Example.
 Let X be a topological space and F be a presheaf on X. Given an open set U⊆X and a section s∈F(U) we may construct the subpresheaf FU,s given by